 Disney California Adventure® Park, off I-5 Disneyland Dr. and Disney Way exits at 1313 Harbor Blvd., has been inspired by the state's iconic landmarks and history.
 Guests enter on Buena Vista Street, reminiscent of the 1920s California that inspired Walt Disney when he was a young animator.
-Buena Vista Street is the first of eight themed lands.
-The others are Paradise Pier, Hollywood Land, Condor Flats, Grizzly Peak, Pacific Wharf, “a bug's land” and Cars Land.
+Buena Vista Street is the first of seven themed lands.
+The others are Pixar Pier, Paradise Gardens Park, Hollywood Land, Grizzly Peak, Pacific Wharf and Cars Land.

 Cars Land brings characters from the Disney/Pixar film “Cars” into the spotlight.
 At both Mater's Junkyard Jamboree square dance with baby tractors and Luigi's Rollickin' Roadsters, where Luigi and his cousins perform Italian dances, guests sit in cars that spin and move to music to create choreographed scenes.
 Radiator Springs Racers gives passengers an idyllic view of Ornament Valley before they head through the town of Radiator Springs and then eventually race another car of guests to the finish line.

 Hollywood Land celebrates the magic of the movie business.
-Several attractions showcase the art of animation.
+On Guardians of the Galaxy – Mission: BREAKOUT!, you and Rocket will have to free the Guardians from The Collector's fortress.
 At Monsters, Inc. Mike and Sulley to the Rescue!, guests take a cab ride through Monstropolis as Mike and Sulley frantically try to return Boo without alarming the monster residents.
-Mad T Party has entertainment and games based on Tim Burton's “Alice in Wonderland.”
-The Twilight Zone Tower of Terror will close in January 2017 to be re-themed as Guardians of the Galaxy – Mission: BREAKOUT.
+Mickey's PhilharMagic is a 12-minute 3D movie staring Donald Duck.
+Other attractions showcase the art of animation.

 Frozen—Live at the Hyperion is a new theatrical interpretation of Anna and Elsa's heartwarming story.
-Disney Junior—Live on Stage! is a puppet-filled production starring Disney Channel characters.
+Disney Junior Dance Party! is a dance party show starring your favorite Disney Junior characters.